JasperFx/jasper/documentation/documentation/bootstrapping/aspnetcore.md

 just a service bus or command executor or as just another part of the ASP.Net Core runtime pipeline.

 First off, let's say that you just want to use Jasper as messaging infrastructure inside of an ASP.Net Core application.
-With that in mind, let's say that you have a `JasperOptionsBuilder` like this:
+With that in mind, let's say that you have a `JasperRegistry` like this:

 <[sample:SimpleJasperBusApp]>